 At A level, students have 4/5 lessons per week with well-qualified and specialist teachers experiencing workshop-based modules leading to highly personalised study in their preferred chosen theme of study.
-Barking Abbey offers Art and Design, Graphic Design and Photography courses at this level.
+Barking Abbey offers Art and Design and Graphic Design at this level.
 The department has been involved in long term collaborations with the University Of The Arts and through this students are encouraged to attend workshops at Central St Martins, Chelsea College and Camberwell.

 The AQA examiners have always praised the high standards achieved by our students and admire the individuality and artistic style that each candidate is encouraged to develop through expert guidance and support from their Art and Design teacher.

 ARTSMARK Gold - The varied and extensive Visual Arts curriculum and extra-curricular opportunities has significantly contributed to the achievement of gaining the highest Arts Award.
 This is an award created by the Arts Council of Great Britain, which provides a rigorous assessment of the level of Art provision provided by an educational establishment.
 Our Gold Award recognises that both our students' work and our Arts provision both inside and outside the classroom is excellent.
 A few examples of our enrichment provision: creativity days, comprehensive daily extra-curricular activities, Arts Award club, long term partnerships with external organisations and colleges, visits to galleries, visiting artists to the school, international projects.

 "The world always seems brighter when you’ve just made something that wasn’t there before."